Trial of Neumann and Sass: Trial

-The trial is described as the first mass trial of the Nazis by many Lithuanian sources, however this has been questioned.
+The trial is described as the first mass trial of the Nazis by many Lithuanian sources, albeit they had been preceded by mass trials of Austrian Nazis by the Austrian government after the failed July Putsch.
 Lithuania planned a public trial in Kaunas Sports Hall on 5 November 1934, which would have been broadcast on Lithuanian radio, but Nazi Germany, supported by the Triple Entente, demanded a secret trial and light penalties.
 Nevertheless, Lithuania held a partly public trial (upon invitation).
-Moreover, Lithuanian authorities translated some of the court's documents into French for easier understanding of the process for the European public and, upon invitation, allowed journalists from the United Kingdom, France, Sweden, Poland, Nazi Germany, the Soviet Union and the United States to observe the trial in the courtroom.
+Moreover, Lithuanian authorities translated some of the court's documents into French for easier understanding of the process for the European public and, upon invitation, allowed journalists from the United Kingdom, France, Sweden, Poland, Nazi Germany, the Soviet Union, and the United States to observe the trial in the courtroom.

 The case was tried in a military court, as Lithuania had been in a state of war since 1926.
 The court was chaired by Silvestras Leonas, the First Colonel of the Lithuanian Armed Forces, and the prosecutors were General Emilis Vymeris, the Prosecutor of the Military Court, and Dionizas Monstavičius, the Assistant Prosecutor of the Palace of Appeal; the defendants had their own defenders.
 Moreover, nine lawyers and two linguists were part of an editorial commission.
 507 witnesses testified in the court.

 Despite the comprehensive evidence that was presented, the defendants said they were not guilty.
 They claimed that the Nazi parties were legal and that they only admired Nazism and had no secret anti-Lithuanian plans.
-An accused Sovog member, Moninnus, admitted to his guilt and to the group's subversive activities.
+An accused SOVOG member, Moninnus, admitted to his guilt and to the group's subversive activities.
 An accused, Kubbutat, confessed to taking part in military exercises and being coached on his testimony by German officials.
 The trial concluded that the Nazis of the Baltic states had collaborated.

 Seeking to influence the Lithuanian court's judgement in the trial, Germany mobilized its army near the Lithuanian border, violated Lithuanian airspace, and sent 17 protest notes.

 Despite foreign pressure, on 26 March 1935, the Court of the Lithuanian Armed Forces went ahead with sentencing.
 In total, 14 members of the CSA and 73 members of the SOVOG were convicted and were sentenced to life-long or fixed-term imprisonment in a heavy labor prison.
 However, the court also acquitted 35 people, and one defendant fled.
-The most severe penalties were imposed against the assassins of Jesuttis, who were sentenced to capital punishment.
+The most severe penalties were imposed against the assassins of Jesuits, who were sentenced to death.
 The Supreme Tribunal of Lithuania upheld the court's decision on appeal.